Taking a holiday can be the perfect way to celebrate after a year of studying. So to help, here are some tips for planning the ultimate student break.

 3. Arrange your travel early

-Seats in economy class have different price tags, so booking early (around 90 days before, depending on where you’re going1) can help you get the best price.
-It also helps if you can be flexible with your dates.
-You can often get to a lot of destinations cheaper if you’re prepared to go on Tuesday or Wednesday rather than a weekend.2
+Seats in economy class have different price tags.
+Booking early can help you get the best price, and it also helps if you can be flexible with your dates.
+You can often get to a lot of destinations cheaper if you’re prepared to go on Tuesday or Wednesday rather than a weekend.1

 Shop around for your accommodation as well.
 Don’t just look for hotels directly on the beach, or in the heart of the city.
 With a bit of research, you may find a great deal just a short walk or bus ride away.